PieterjanRobbe/MultilevelEstimators.jl/docs/src/example.md

     P_\ell = \frac{E_\ell}{(\sqrt{V_\ell W_\ell})^p}
     ```
     with 0 < ``p`` < 1.
 Specify ``p`` with the optional key `penalization`.

+!!! note

     Another useful optional key is `acceptance_rate`.
 When this parameter is smaller than 1, a suboptimal index from the active set will be used for further refinement.
 This index is chosen according to an accept-reject method: we sample a uniform random number using `rand()`, and when this number is larger than the accept ratio, we pich another index at random.
 Lowering the `acceptance_rate` results in an algorithm with a stronger global search behavior, and is useful when the adaptive method is stuck along one or more directions.
 Default value is 1 (no globalization).

 ### Multi-Index Quasi Monte Carlo